Xi has never enjoyed such prestige – thanks to Trump’s wrecking ball to the West

 However, Trump appears more comfortable in the company of men like North Korea’s Kim Jong Un, Putin and Narendra Modi, India’s Hindu nationalist prime minister.
 The latter leads the world’s biggest democracy but, like Trump, leans hard into populism with authoritarian tendencies.

-Trump would not want to have shared the spotlight with Xi.
+Trump would not want to share the spotlight with Xi.
 But China is hosting the kind of gathering that Trump most wants to have.
-And Xi is emerging as the grown up leader of a new global power bloc that binds his nation closer to Russia, India, and North Korea.
-Other Asian nations are sidling into his jet stream because the West as led by Trump is rudderless and downright weird.
+And Xi is emerging as the grown-up leader of a new global power bloc that binds his nation closer to Russia, India, and North Korea.
+Other Asian nations are sidling into his jet stream because the West, as led by Trump, is rudderless and downright weird.

-The spectacle of Trump’s cabinet grovelling to the US president in three hour sessions are reminiscent of the worst scenes of dictatorial theatre of the Soviet era and of China’s Cultural Revolution.
+The spectacle of Trump’s cabinet grovelling to the US president in three-hour sessions is reminiscent of the worst scenes of dictatorial theatre of the Soviet era and of China’s Cultural Revolution.

-After all, Trump’s love of parades began not after being upstaged by Putin but being flattered by Macron and seeing France show off its colours along the Champs Elysees.
+After all, Trump’s love of parades began not after being upstaged by Putin but being flattered by Emmanuel Macron and seeing France show off its colours along the Champs-Elysees.

 Join our commenting forum